hostjane/hostjane.github.io/_pages/limited.md

 ---
 # Limited License

-The Seller allows limited commercial use but retains all intellectual property rights, title, and interest in the delivered Final Work to the Buyer when they accept money for their Service.
+<span class="blue">The Seller allows limited commercial use but retains all intellectual property rights, title, and interest in the delivered Final Work to the Buyer when they accept money for their Service.</span>

 ## Key Summary